Guidelines for graduate supervisors in the CIMR, and the Departments of Haematology and Medical Genetics

 - introduction, a review of the relevant literature

-- results section, a description of your experimental work (methods, results)
+- results section, a description of the experimental work (methods, results)

 - discussion, as appropriate to the results obtained